 For each application you review, we ask you to write a constructive and substantive comment for each section of the Narrative: Project Justification, Project Work Plan, and Project Results.
-All three sections of the Narrative have equal weight and are equally important in identifying the overall strengths and weaknesses of an application.
+All three areas have equal weight and are equally important in identifying the overall strengths and weaknesses of an application.